MHumm/delphi-code-coverage-wizard-plus/README.md

 it finds on your computer.
 It will additionally ask if it shall associate the .DCCP project file extension with the tool so you can open these files directly from file Explorer.

+Alternatively search for it in getIt package manager under Tools/GetIt package manager and install from there.

 ## How to use it?

 1. Make sure your project has detailed MAP-file generation turned on in linker settings.